 1 What is this document for?
 3

-2 What are compost and digestate?
+2 What is digestate?
 4

-3 Are there any regulations around composte and digestate manufacture?
+3 Are there any regulations around digestate manufacture?
 5

-4 Delivering quality compost and digestate 6
+4 Delivering quality digestate 6

-5 Confidence in compost and digestate 7
+5 Confidence in digestate 7

 6 Risk assessment overview 8

-7 Quality controls for materials applied to land 10
+7 Quality controls for materials applied to land 9

-8 Additional resources 13
+8 Additional resources 1